--Xoption

-NightBench accepts all of the standard X Toolkit command-line options (see x(1)).
+-man Opens the online NightBench User's Guide. -Xoption NightBench accepts all of the standard X Toolkit command- line options (see X(1)).

 Configuring NightBench

 NightBench allows the user to configure certain aspects of its functionality.
 Using the Preferences dialog, the user can set which editor should be used for viewing and editing files under NightBench and which terminal emulator program is preferred.